zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

    * - | ``amount``
        | decimal
-     - The amount in EURO.
+     - The amount in EUR.

    * - | ``amountRefunded``
        | decimal